buildpacks/docs/content/docs/for-platform-operators/how-to/build-inputs/stack.md

 ## Creating a custom stack

-We will create a sample stack based on `Ubuntu Jammy Jellyfish`.
+We will create a sample stack based on `Ubuntu Noble Jellyfish`.
 To create a custom stack, we need to create customized build and run images.
 To find out how, see [create a build base image](/docs/for-platform-operators/how-to/build-inputs/create-builder/build-base/) and [create a run base image](/docs/for-platform-operators/how-to/build-inputs/create-builder/run-base/), then come back here.

 ## Choose your stack ID